vkayy/evs-journal/README.md

-# freelance web application for ev's journal, currently in development.
+# ev's journal

+this web app is currently in development, but is functional in regards to posting and liking blogs and requests, with user authentication

 ## languages, frameworks and libraries used